zenml-io/zenml/docs/book/guides/common-usecases/historic-runs.md

 ZenML allows users to fetch historical parameters and artifacts using the `StepContext` [fixture](../../features/step-fixtures.md).

-As an example, see below a step that uses the `StepContext` to query the metadata store while running a step.
+As an example, see this step that uses the `StepContext` to query the metadata store while running a step.
 We use this to evaluate all models of past training pipeline runs and store the current best model.
 In our inference pipeline, we could then easily query the metadata store the fetch the best performing model.